What is more important: Strategy or organizational culture

 How to cultivate organisational culture?

 Corporate culture is a hard thing to get right.
 It’s a moving target that means something different to everyone.
 It grows and evolves over time and is the result of action and reaction.
 It is the lingering effect of every interaction.
-How to cultivate organisational culture?
+How to cultivate organizational culture?

 Don’t forget culture when drafting corporate strategies